famsf/4d-mysqldump/README.md

 * Include default values for columns in SQL.
 * Fix parseopt() to handle multi-value arrays and prioritize argument order.
 * Add all missing data types.
+* Thread Manager really should be a different class.
 * Rewrite the whole thing in C!
 (Probably not)